 - In 2017, Santa Teresa Gallura is a clear winner with three Blue Flag beaches.
 They are Rena Bianca, Rena di Ponente and Rena Levante near the headlands of Capo Testa.

 Sardinianbeaches.com is your free travel guide to the best beaches of Sardinia.
 The perfect gateway to your beach holiday in Sardinia!
 This website offers a comprehensive and easy to browse list of the most beautiful beaches of Sardinia, the second largest island in the Mediterranean Sea.
 The island of Sardinia proudly offers over 200 beaches and coves ranging from shores with silky white sand, to picture-perfect pebbly beaches with stray rocks spread along the coastline.
-When it comes to natural beauty, Sardinia beaches effortlessly compete with those on the coasts of Ibiza, the French Riviera, and even with top beaches such as the world-class Eagle Beach in Aruba in the Dutch Caribbean.
+When it comes to natural beauty, Sardinia beaches effortlessly compete with those on the coasts of Ibiza, the French Riviera, and even with top Caribbean beaches.

 With so many beaches to visit, Sardinia is a destination you’ll happily come back to.